Table of Contents

 The Parameter Connections Inspector works only on parameter connections, not on data connections.

-As explained in Section 3.3, “Connector and Connection Types”, data connections may be of the types Base (square/brown), Inventor (half circle/green) and ML image (triangle/blue).
-Only connectors of fitting types may be connected, by clicking the connector and drawing a line to the other connector.
+As explained in Section 3.3, “Connector and Connection Types”, data connections may be of the types Base (square/brown), Inventor (half circle/green), and ML image (triangle/blue).
+Only connectors of matching types may be connected by clicking the connector and drawing a line to the other connector.

-In case of parameter connections, field values are connected.
-This can be used basically for any type of fields.
-Modules with no input/output connectors can only be connected by parameter connections, for example calculation modules like ComposeRotation
+In the case of parameter connections, field values are connected.
+This can essentially be used for any type of fields.
+Modules without input/output connectors can only be connected through parameter connections, such as calculation modules like ComposeRotation

 .
 For more examples on using parameter connections, see the Getting Started, chapter “Parameter Connection for Synchronization”.

-Parameter connections need a source and a destination field.
-If the source field changes, for example a value increases from 1 to 20, the destination field value increases the same.
+Parameter connections require a source and a destination field.
+If the source field changes, for example, if a value increases from 1 to 20, the destination field value increases correspondingly.
 Source and destination fields can be connected bidirectionally; in that case, increasing the value in the destination field would also increase the value in the source field (see Figure 16.2, “Parameter Connection Example — View2D

 and View3D

 ”).
 A destination field can also be the source for another connection, effectively forwarding the parameter value.
-There is no limit to the number of parameter connections, it is only given by the available fields per module.
+There is no limit to the number of parameter connections; it is only determined by the available fields per module.

 A parameter connection can be created in three ways: